chachasikes/DataTrain/README.md

 So I looked at Wikipedia, and got very confused.
 I also looked up "Confirmation" in the dictionary, and this was also not helpful.
 Surely there is a dictionary of government terminology, perhaps in a textbook?
 We should link these textbook definitions to these public datasets if we can.

+Eventually, I read that "Confirmation" has something to do with <a href="http://en.wikipedia.org/wiki/Advice_and_consent">"Advice and Consent"</a> which leads down another (interesting) legistlative rabbithole, but "Confirmation" has something to do with the President making a recommendation for <a href="http://en.wikipedia.org/wiki/List_of_positions_filled_by_presidential_appointment_with_Senate_confirmation">various roles</a> and then the Senate confirming it.
+We do have so many government processes it is hard to know if that's the final word, or if people can still be dismissed.

 #### On terminology